 Iron Cleft #2: Simmer down there, Bro.
 You!
 Stinkwad!
 You're gonna regret opening your yap, pal!
 See these bods?
 Solid iron.
 See these spikes?
 Yeah, they penetrate any substance.
 So, basically, what I'm telling you is that whatever you try will be completely useless.
 Think that over in the very short time you have left with a functional brain.

-Dragon Age II had an inadvertant one after Bartrand betrayed the group in the Deep Roads.
-Varric had this to say about his brother.
+After Bartrand betrays the group in the Deep Roads, Varric has this to say about his brother.

 Varric: I swear, when I find that son-of-a-bitch - sorry mother - I will kill him!

-In the DAII "Mark of the Assassin" DLC, we get this exchange between an Upper Class Twit and the real villain.
+In the "Mark of the Assassin" DLC, we get this exchange between an Upper-Class Twit and the real villain.

 Baron Arlange: This is your fault for inviting a stinking turnip in the first place!
 Your mother would be ashamed!

 Duke Prosper: Mmm-hmm-hmm.
 Says the man whose mother has slept with half of Val Chevin.